angchen0325/PYNN/README.md

 ### Make your own neural network

 In this section, I'm going to review the content of the book *Make your own neural network* by Tariq Rashid.

+Please see details in <a href="./sec01_make-your-own-neural-network/README.md" alt="Please see the link for details">:link: Sec 01.
+Make your own neural network</a>